liaohuqiu/liaohuqiu.github.io/_posts/blog/2016-11-29-ssh-agent-forward.cn.md

 function add_ssh_keys() {
     # Will load ~/.ssh/id_rsa
     /usr/bin/ssh-add
-    # You also can add your other keys here
+    # You also can add the other keys here
     # For example: /usr/bin/ssh-add
 }